micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-41-rashi_en.md

 <b>And sold [grain] to the Egyptians.</b> שֶׁבֶר is a term used for [either] selling and buying.
 Here it is used in the sense of selling, [whereas שִׁבְרוּ] “Buy a little food for us,” is used in the sense of buying.
 Do not think [that it is a word used] only in regard to [buying and selling] grain, because we find it also in regard to wine and milk: “And go buy, without money or price, wine and milk.”

 ### passuk 57
-<b>All [countries] of the land came to Egypt.</b> To Yoseif to buy.
-Because if you explain it in the order in which it is written, it should have said: to buy <i>from</i> Yoseif.
+<b>All [countries] of the land came to Egypt.</b> To Yossef to buy.
+Because if you explain it in the order in which it is written, it should have said: to buy <i>from</i> Yossef.

 >Credit : primo.nli.org.il (metsudah)
 >License : CC_BY